aymuos15/InstaMatch/README.md

 # InstaMatch: Multi-Class Instance Sensitive Metrics for Semantic Segmentation.

-Like [panoptica](https://github.com/BrainLesion/panoptica/tree/main), this library is built for Computing instance-wise segmentation quality metrics for 2D and 3D semantic- and instance segmentation maps.  ***Our difference: Everything is on the GPU.***
+Like [panoptica](https://github.com/BrainLesion/panoptica/tree/main), this library is built for Computing instance-wise segmentation quality metrics for 2D and 3D semantic- and instance segmentation maps.  ***Our difference: Everything is on the GPU.***.
+We also have adopted all metric for Multi-Class scenarios.

 ---